Cardiac arrest: Inherited arrhythmia syndromes

 Arrhythmias not due to structural heart disease account for 5 to 10% of sudden cardiac arrests.
-These are frequently caused by genetic disorders that lead to abnormal heart rhythms.
+These are frequently caused by genetic disorders.
 The genetic mutations often affect specialized proteins known as ion channels that conduct electrically charged particles across the cell membrane, and this group of conditions is therefore often referred to as channelopathies.
-Examples of these inherited arrhythmia syndromes include Long QT syndrome (LQTS), Brugada Syndrome, Catecholaminergic polymorphic ventricular tachycardia, and Short QT syndrome.
+Examples of these inherited arrhythmia syndromes include long QT syndrome (LQTS), Brugada syndrome (BrS), catecholaminergic polymorphic ventricular tachycardia (CPVT), and short QT syndrome (SQTS).
 Many are also associated with environmental or neurogenic triggers such as response to loud sounds that can initiate lethal arrhythmias.
-Other conditions that promote arrhythmias but are not caused by genetic mutations include Wolff-Parkinson-White syndrome.

-Long QT syndrome, a condition often mentioned in young people's deaths, occurs in one of every 5000 to 7000 newborns and is estimated to be responsible for 3000 deaths annually compared to the approximately 300,000 cardiac arrests seen by emergency services.
+LQTS, a condition often mentioned in young people's deaths, occurs in one of every 5000 to 7000 newborns and is estimated to be responsible for 3000 deaths annually compared to the approximately 300,000 cardiac arrests seen by emergency services.
 These conditions are a fraction of the overall deaths related to cardiac arrest but represent conditions that may be detected prior to arrest and may be treatable.
-The symptomatic expression of Long-QT syndrome is quite broad and more often presents with syncope rather than cardiac arrest.
+The symptomatic expression of LQTS is quite broad and more often presents with syncope rather than cardiac arrest.
 The risk of cardiac arrest is still present, and people with family histories of sudden cardiac arrests should be screened for LQTS and other treatable causes of lethal arrhythmia.
 Higher levels of risk for cardiac arrest are associated with female sex, more significant QT prolongation, history of unexplained syncope (fainting spells), or premature sudden cardiac death.
-Additionally, individuals with LQTS should avoid certain medications that carry the risk of increasing the severity of this conduction abnormality, such as certain anti-arrhythmic, anti-depressant, and quinolone or macrolide antibiotics.
+Additionally, individuals with LQTS should avoid certain medications that carry the risk of increasing the severity of this conduction abnormality, such as certain anti-arrhythmics, anti-depressants, and quinolone or macrolide antibiotics.

+Although it is not recognized as an inherited condition, Wolff–Parkinson–White syndrome in which an accessory conduction pathway bypassing the atrioventricular node is present and can cause abnormal conduction patterns leading to supraventricular tachycardia, pre-excited atrial fibrillation, and cardiac arrest.
+Ebstein's anomaly has an increased risk of accessory pathways as well.

 Non-cardiac causes

-Non-cardiac causes account for 15 to 25% of cardiac arrests.
-The most common non-cardiac causes are trauma, major bleeding (gastrointestinal bleeding, aortic rupture, or intracranial hemorrhage), hypovolemic shock, overdose, drowning, and pulmonary embolism.
-Cardiac arrest can also be caused by poisoning like the stings of certain jellyfish or through electrocution like lightning.

-Reversible causes

-Other non-cardiac causes of cardiac arrest may result from temporary disturbances in the body's homeostasis.
-This may be the result of changes in electrolyte ratios, oxygen saturation, or alterations of other ions influencing the body's pH.

-Mnemonic for reversible causes

-"Hs and Ts" is a mnemonic used to remember the treatable or reversible causes of cardiac arrest.
-Note: This mnemonic includes causes of cardiac and non-cardiac origin, but all are reversible with appropriate and time-sensitive treatment.